lsst-ts/ts_watcher/doc/writing_rules.rst

 In order to handle this, the rule should create a `FilteredFieldWrapper` (or similar) for each field of each ESS topic of interest, and keep track of them one or more `FieldWrapperList`\ s.
 These objects take care of caching data from the desired sensors.
-For example the `rules.DewPointDepression` rule has two `FieldWrapperList`\ s: one for dew point and one for temperature.
+For example the `rules.Humidity` rule has one `FieldWrapperList` and the `rules.DewPointDepression` rule has two: one for dew point and one for temperature.

 `FilteredFieldWrapper` \ s may only be constructed after the `Model` and `lsst.ts.salobj.Remote`\ s have been constructed, so that must be done in the `BaseRule.setup` method, rather than the constructor.

+See `rules.Humidity` for a fairly simple example.

 Testing a Rule
 ==============